cannikin/rocket_altimeter/README.md

 Button A sets the unit to altitude recording mode.
-Button B exits recording mode and displays the maximum altitude reached with a series of blinks: first the hundreds position, then tens, the ones.
+Button B exits recording mode and displays the maximum altitude reached with a series of blinks: first the hundreds position, then tens, then ones.
 For example:

     [blink] ... [blink][blink] ... [blink][blink][blink]